macroconvexity/arthurmota/index.md

-# Arthur Mota
+# Economist & Macro Strategist

-Economist at BTG Pactual.
+Director at BTG Pactual.
 This is my academic/personal page.

 ## Research